Gogojab/drinc-prediction-contest/MonthlyActions.md

 Resetting the contest each month
 ================================

-The code runs on flash, under `/home/dch`.
+The code runs on hans, under `/home/dch`.
 This document describes how to reset the contest each month.

 TODO: Implement an administrator web interface that does all this stuff!

 First, remove last month's transactions from the database.
 Note that _only_ the `TransactionsByUser` and `TransactionsByStock` column families are truncated - leave `Transactions` alone!

-    [root@flash dch]# ./dsc-cassandra-1.0.9/bin/cassandra-cli -h localhost
+    [root@hans dch]# ./dsc-cassandra-1.0.9/bin/cassandra-cli -h localhost
     Connected to: "Test Cluster" on localhost/9160
     Welcome to Cassandra CLI version 1.0.9